nil-andreu/personal-blog/README.md

 For the backend, it focuses on testing:
 - **Functionality**: that the code is working well
-- **Code Quality**: automating checks of the code quality and persistance with PEP8
+- **Code Quality**: automating checks of the code quality and persistance with PEP8, as well as type hinting.

 If we run this utility for GitHub Actions:
 ```